Chaissonn/urtax.com/README.md

-# SimpleTax.Com
+# urtax.com
-A App That Helps You Manage Where Your Money Goes.

-*please note"
-This is my second ever coding project.. this is just a personal project, If you see this please ignore, I know its not the best.

-In the future I will add customizable catagories and make it to where people can change the percentage distribuition but for now its just set to my personal catagories.
+Hi!
+Please note that for now this "tool" is just for my *personal* use, with my personal categories and percentage distributions.

+This is my second ever coding project so it's very simple.
+In the future I hope to make the user able to make their own categories and decide on their own percentage, however, I'm not that advanced in coding yet.
+Chat GPT helped me with the java script but I did the HTML and CSS myself.
+I know... (not as impressive) I hope to get better at coding though because I really like it.

+thank you!!